reincas/Lanthanide/README.md

 $$ \mathbf{S}^2 \to \mathbf{G}(R_7) \to \mathbf{G}(G_2)
 \to \mathbf{L}^2 \to \mathbf{J}^2 \to \mathrm{J}_z $$

-All six perturbation Hamiltonians known from the literature are used to calculate the energy levels of a given Lathanide ion.
-In the order of their relative magnitude, they are:
+All six perturbation Hamiltonians with a total of 19 radial integrals known from the literature are used to calculate the energy levels of a given Lathanide ion.
+In the order of their relative magnitude they are:

 1. Coulomb interaction between the electrons (1st order):
 $\mathbf{H}_1 = F^2 \mathbf{f}_2 + F^4 \mathbf{f}_4 + F^6 \mathbf{f}_6$,